joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_cardinal_virtues/of_oaths/prologue.md

 (8) Which is more binding, an oath or a vow?
 (9) Whether an oath is subject to dispensation?
 (10) Who may lawfully swear, and when?

+* Whether To Swear Is To Call God To Witness?
+* Whether It Is Lawful To Swear?
+* Whether Three Accompanying Conditions Of An Oath Are Suitably Assigned, Namely, Justice, Judgment, And Truth?
+* Whether An Oath Is An Act Of Religion Or Latria?
+* Whether Oaths Are Desirable And To Be Used Frequently As Something Useful And Good?
+* Whether It Is Lawful To Swear By Creatures?
+* Whether An Oath Has A Binding Force?
+* Whether An Oath Is More Binding Than A Vow?
+* Whether Anyone Can Dispense From An Oath?
+* Whether An Oath Is Voided By A Condition Of Person Or Time?